fmalmeida/MpGAP/README.md

 For understading pipeline usage and configuration, users must read the <a href="https://mpgap.readthedocs.io/en/latest/index.html"><strong>complete online documentation »</strong></a>

-#### Warnings

-* Remember to **always** write input paths inside double quotes.
-* When using paired end reads it is **required** that input reads are set with the "{1,2}" pattern.
-For example: "SRR6307304_{1,2}.fastq".
-This will properly load reads "SRR6307304_1.fastq" and "SRR6307304_2.fastq"
-* When running hybrid assemblies, mixing short read types or performing multiple assemblies it is advised to use the YAML samplesheet for multi-samples workflows.

 ### Using the configuration file

 All parameters showed above can be, and are advised to be, set through the configuration file.
 When a configuration file is used the pipeline is executed as `nextflow run fmalmeida/mpgap -c ./configuration-file`.
 Your configuration file is what will tell the pipeline which type of data you have, and which processes to execute.
 Therefore, it needs to be correctly configured.